 Below, we’ll consider the security implications of using ChatGPT and cover the emerging security and privacy concerns around LLMs and LLM-based apps.
 We’ll outline why some organizations are banning these tools while others are going all in on them, and we’ll consider the best course of action to balance this newfound “intelligence” with the security oversight it deserves.

 Emerging ChatGPT Security Concerns

 The first emerging concern around ChatGPT is the leakage of sensitive information.
 A report from Cyberhaven found 6.5% of employees have pasted company data into ChatGPT.
 Sensitive data makes up 11% of what employees paste into ChatGPT — this could include confidential information, intellectual property, client data, source code, financials, or regulated information.
-Depending on the use case, this may be breaking geographic or sector-specific data privacy regulations.
+Depending on the use case, this may be breaking geographic or industry data privacy regulations.

 For example, three separate engineers at Samsung recently shared sensitive corporate information with the AI bot to find errors in semiconductor code, optimize Samsung equipment code, and summarize meeting notes.
 But divulging trade secrets with an LLM-based tool is highly risky since it might use your inputs to retrain the algorithm and include them verbatim in future responses.
-Due to fears about how generative AI could negatively impact the financial industry, JPMorgan temporarily restricted employee use of ChatGPT, and it was followed by similar actions from Goldman Sachs and Citi.
+Due to fears about how generative AI could negatively impact the financial industry, JPMorgan temporarily restricted employee use of ChatGPT, and that was followed by similar actions from Goldman Sachs and Citi.

 ChatGPT also experienced a significant bug that leaked user conversation histories.
 The privacy breach was so alarming that it prompted Italy to outright ban the tool while it investigates possible data privacy violations.
 The app’s ability to recall specific pieces of information and usernames is another great concern for privacy.